corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/cenm-cli-tool.md

 Indicates that the zone token should be printed instead of the config, when using the 'pretty' output type.

-### Manage Identity Manager certificate signing requests
+### Managing Identity Manager certificate signing requests

 You can use the CLI to see the **approved** and **pending** certificate signing requests for the Identity Manager Service.

 To see the requests for a different context to the one you are on, you need to specify the context you require.

 {{< note >}}
 Requesting certificate signing requests on a different context may trigger a request for login details.
 Make sure you have authorisation to access this context before entering the command.
 {{< /note >}}

-### Get the approved certificate signing requests
+### Getting approved certificate signing requests

 **Sample command structure**